MariadlRosa-1224/isles-of-vielora/story/characters/divine/guardians-higher/Alma-(Soul).md

   Or in other words, me.
 - ## Background

   I don't know if mom knew or understood what I was.
-Only she understands how she works, maybe is because I'm her child, maybe it was a conscious decision when I was born, but I can imagine a world, when she really knew what I was and was meant to be, not with how things turned out after Order came to me to resolve what would happen to humanity.
+Only she understands how she works, maybe is because I'm her child, maybe it was a conscious decision when I was born, but I can't imagine a world, when she really knew what I was and was meant to be, not with how things turned out after Order came to me to resolve what would happen to humanity.

-  You all know by know that humanity is long since gone.
+  You all know by now that humanity is long since gone.
 I already told you that I technically don't or shouldn't exist.

-  All [guardians](../../../../races/lore/guardians.md) but me have a trust, is the equivalent of a soul for them, their very being centered in a gem that holds the power mom gave them.
+  All [[guardians]] but me have a trust, is the equivalent of a soul for them, their very being centered in a gem that holds the power mom gave them.
 The trust, just as the name might imply, let them take decisions over what mom or the others would say, if a guardian pulled into their trust to do something, no even mom would know, not unless she specifically looks into what knowledge she is missing, and is because of trust, that she will not look.

   Order used her trust to have a private discussion with me, she figured out what I was and meant, she knew she couldn't stop humanity if she couldn't stop me, because I believed humanity to be grander, their will, will eventually lead them there, grander than any other.

-  Five thousand years we fought, an infinite amount of possibilities were explored on how to prevent human overgrowth without eradicating them.
+  eight thousand years we fought, an infinite amount of possibilities were explored on how to prevent human overgrowth without eradicating them.

   >“Humanity is uncontrollable, I tried to give them magic, they conquered the universe with it, I gave them a perfect life and they wanted more, I offered them gods to serve them and they wouldn’t accept it.
 Even now, isolated and without magic, they are on their way to destroy everything we built since the start of time.
 Chaos is too into this to care, space and time wouldn’t understand, and we all know you are mother’s golden child.
 They must be ended, there’s no turning back on this, I ran out of options.”
   >